 should be used.
 Knowledge of science should be educated to the masses so that they learn about the real causes of phenomenon allowing their superstitious beliefs to wash away.

-Q 13.
-Even though the law provides equal status to women in India, a lot of people still hold un-rational ideas on a woman’s innate intelligence, capacity and nature.
-Thus, giving them a secondary status and role in society.
-Destroy this view with the help of scientific arguments, and by giving examples of great women in science and other spheres.
-Also, persuade yourself and others that, given equal opportunity, women equal to men.
+1.13 Though the law gives women equal status in India, many people hold unscientific views on a woman’s innate nature, capacity and intelligence, and in practice give them a secondary status and role.
+Demolish this view using scientific arguments, and by quoting examples of great women in science and other spheres; and persuade yourself and others that, given equal opportunity, women are on par with men.

-There is no difference in the ability of women and men as far as work, intelligence, decision making is concerned.
+No difference is noticed in the ability of women and men as far as work, intelligence, decision making is concerned.
 Nature makes little difference in the anatomy and feeling of men and women.
 The nutrition content of prenatal and postnatal diet contributes a lot towards the development of a human body.
 If equal opportunities are provided to both women and men, then the female mind and body will be just as efficient as a man’s.
 The list of great women who have excelled in their respective fields is enormous.
 Names of

 → Mother Teresa,

 been taken from fields varying from sociology to science and they all very well-known for their contribution to the world.
 Reflecting the contribution being made to each and every sphere of life in the country, it can be positively debated that women are no less essential to society than men.

 1.14 “It is more important to have beauty in the equations of physics than to have them agree with experiments”.
 The great British physicist P. A. M. Dirac held this view.
 Criticize this statement.
 Look out for some equations and results in this book which strike you as beautiful.

 Dirac’s belief holds true.
 Equations which represent entire concepts and hold up against experimental results are automatically simple, small and symmetrical, making them truly beautiful.
 Some examples of beautiful equations are: